cmantas/simple_log/README.md

 By default it's configured in a 'DEBUG' level and no logger name is printed.

-In this case it alligns the level names
+In this case it aligns the level names

 ```python
 import simple_log as slog